VictorRodriguesxrp/VictorRodriguesxrp/README.md

 - 💻 Work as developer desktop has been almost two years, actually using Delphi as my main programming language.
-- 👨‍💻 However i’m currently learning Web Developing, focused on Back-End with Node.js.
+- 👨‍💻 However i’m currently learning Web Development, focused on Back-End with Node.js.
 - 📫 How to reach me: @victor.h.r